HEPATITIS B

 To minimize the risk of contamination :

-- uses sterile injection equipment
+- use sterile and/or single-use injection equipment;

-- avoids contact with contaminated blood
+- Avoid contact with contaminated blood;

 Sources